2019–20 Australian bushfire season: Victoria

 On 2 January at 11 pm AEDT Victorian Premier Daniel Andrews declared a state of disaster under the provisions of the Victorian Emergency Management Act for the shires of East Gippsland, Mansfield, Wellington, Wangaratta Rural, Towong, and Alpine, and the alpine resorts of Mount Buller, Mount Hotham, and Mount Stirling.
 Emergency Management Commissioner Andrew Crisp stated that 780000 ha had burnt including 100000 ha near Corryong in the state's north-east and that fifty fires were burning.
 On 3 January, Premier Andrews said two people were confirmed dead from the East Gippsland fires.

 On 6 January Premier Andrews said that bushfires had burnt through 1.2 e6ha in Victoria's east and north-east and that 200 homes were confirmed lost.

 On 13 January, two bushfires were burning at emergency level in Victoria despite milder conditions, one about 8 km east of Abbeyard and the other in East Gippsland affecting Tamboon, Tamboon South and Furnel.

 On 23 January, there were still 12 fires burning in Victoria, the strongest in East Gippsland and the north-east.
 The Buldah fire in East Gippsland was at watch and act level and the rest were on advice level.
-Most of the 44 fires sparked by dry lighting were quickly dealt with by firefighters.
+Most of the 44 fires sparked by dry lightning were quickly dealt with by firefighters.
 Heavy rain in the Melbourne region brought little relief to bushfire-affected regions.
 Premier Daniel Andrews said that the rains could bring new dangers for firefighters, including landslides.

 On 30 January, four days of hot weather were forecast for Victoria, New South Wales and South Australia bringing high fire danger with several uncontrolled bushfires still burning.